ccorcos/meteor-webaudio/README.md

-turn on turn off, cordova integration for iOS
+turn on turn off
 separate code

+cordova integration for iOS

-see how it works. how to change sample rate and other things about it. comment the code start overlay stop?
+how to change sample rate and frequency range. stop with another tap.

 make an equalizer
-set the frequency range, sample rate make it a fun a meteor package

 overlay a guitar to make it a guitar tuner

 play pink noise got a room tuner.

 color option.

 options:
- color
- canvas id
  frequency range
- sample rate
  speed
- equalizer
+ don't stop with no volume!

 http://www.aerodynes.fr/2014/04/14/a-pure-javascript-audio-waterfall/